IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/sorting.md

 # {Platform} {ComponentTitle} Sorting

-In {Platform} `{ComponentTitle}`, data sorting is enabled on a per-column level, meaning that the `{ComponentTitle}` can have a mix of sortable and non-sortable columns.
+In {Platform} `{ComponentName}`, data sorting is enabled on a per-column level, meaning that the `{ComponentName}` can have a mix of sortable and non-sortable columns.
 Performing {Platform} sort actions enables you to change the display order of the records based on specified criteria.

 > Note: Up until now, grouping/sorting worked in conjuction with each other.
 In 13.2 version, a new behavior which decouples gropuing from sorting is introduced.
 For example - clearing the grouping will not clear sorting expressions in the grid or vice versa.
 Still, if a column is both sorted and grouped, grouped expressions take precedence.